martonsagi/al-object-designer/extension-al-object-designer/README.md

 * **List Overview** of all AL objects in your project: based on symbols (*.app) and your local .al files.
 * **List Event Publishers** from symbol objects and local files, browse them in the same way as objects.
 * **List Event Subscribers** from symbol objects and local files, browse them in the same way as objects.
+* **Event List view**: browse Event publishers of a specific object.
+Standard events are shown for tables and pages.
+* **List Unit Tests** available in your own workspace files.
 * **Export list to CSV:** current view (objects/events/subscriptions) including all records and visible columns - respecting filters - is exported.
 * **Live Update:** object list is automatically maintained as you create/change/delete objects or download symbols.
 * **Multi-Folder workspaces** are supported: e.g. a workspace with MainApp/TestApp folders.